 In Greentown Labs’ earliest days, entrepreneurs faced a roadblock: they really, really needed Dassault Systèmes SOLIDWORKS software to design and build their climate technologies, and this critical tool was outside of their financial reach.

 That first bridge between Greentown startups and corporates launched Greentown’s partnerships program.
 The program fosters the magic that happens when these two groups work together successfully.
-Many partners provide crucial support for Greentown’s startups by becoming strategic partners, investors, customers, and pilot sites, and others provide valuable resources, services, connections, expertise, and mentorship.
+Many partners give crucial support to Greentown’s startups by becoming strategic partners, investors, customers, and pilot sites, and others offer valuable resources, services, connections, expertise, and mentorship.

 Greentown Expands Nationally

 Our 10-year anniversary isn’t the only big milestone for Greentown in 2021—we also opened our first out-of-state expansion in Houston, TX!

 Greentown Houston opened its doors on Earth Day 2021, and we’ve welcomed more than 30 members.
 We’re thrilled to be supporting climatetech startups in Houston, TX—an energy hub unlike any other that’s capable of leading the way in renewable energy and the decarbonization of our planet.

 Many of our members say the supportive community is the best part of Greentown, and we couldn’t agree more.
 Our entrepreneurs share tips, connections, and ideas, united by a common commitment to tackle climate change and an understanding that no one can do this alone.
 Watch our members share what they’re working on, what the Greentown community means to them, and more!